Nurse Practitioner Malpractice Lawyer Phoenix AZ

 Further, in most states, nurse practitioners are required by law to at least have some type of “supervision” by a physician.
 But—you guessed it—Arizona DOES NOT require such physician supervision.
 That means that nurse practitioners are totally allowed to act as physicians with no oversight.
 Why is this dangerous to you?
 Our firm’s nurse practitioner malpractice attorneys have handled cases where nurse practitioners failed to interpret basic lab values over years (!) that led clients to suffer immense injury, pain and suffering that could have easily been avoided.
 Our Arizona nurse practitioner malpractice attorneys have also litigated cases where nurse practitioners have failed to communicate important medical test results to their patients, thereby allowing emergency conditions to go untreated and end in serious injury and even death.

-If you believe that you or someone you love is a victim, call and speak to a Phoenix, AZ nurse practitioner malpractice lawyer today.
+If you believe that you or someone you love is a victim, call us today and speak to a nurse practitioner malpractice lawyer Phoenix, AZ residents recommend.